themindfulbit/difficulties.github.io/_pages/about.md

 The site itself has been rebuilt six times, using [Tumblr](http://tumblr.com), [WordPress](http://wordpress.org), [Squarespace](http://squarespace.com), [Ruhoh](http://ruhoh.com), [Statamic](http://statamic.com), and now [Jekyll](http://jekyllrb.com/) hosted via [Github Pages](https://pages.github.com/).
 It's currently typeset in Georg Duffner's beautiful [EB Garamond](http://www.georgduffner.at/ebgaramond/).
 I use the site to play around with new web technologies, so it changes a lot.
 I hope that doesn't get too annoying for you.

 These thoughts &ndash; however little they're worth &ndash; are my own and not those of my past or current employers.
-We are what we do, not what we claim to be.
+[We are what we do](https://www.uuworld.org/articles/zen-koan-baizhangs-fox), not who we claim to be.
 This site is no exception.